tara-fenton/git-branches-lesson/README.md

 In your VS terminal run the command ` git checkout master` this will switch your branch to master on your machine

-Now you need to run the command ` git pull` this will pull down the merged changes that now live on the master branch
+Now you need to run the command ` git pull` this will pull down the merged changes that now live on the master branch on github to your machine

 COOL!
 We have successfully created a branch and merged it into the master branch